Train from Venice to Milan Malpensa Airport

 All good things must come to an end, so it’s time to say arrivederci to Italy’s gorgeous city on the lagoon and catch your flight.
 Find out all you need to know about taking the train from Venice to Milan Malpensa Airport.

-Milan’s Malpensa Airport (MXP) is second in Italy only to Rome’s Fiumicino, and one of the main departure points for domestic and international flights.
+Milan’s Malpensa Airport (MXP) is Italy's second busiest airport, after Rome’s Fiumicino, and one of the main departure points for domestic and international flights.
 If your stay in Venice has come to an end and you are scheduled to fly home or on to your next destination, the best option is to take a train directly from the center of Venice to Milan’s Malpensa Airport.

 Malpensa isn’t connected to Italy’s high-speed AV rail network, so you will have to connect in Milan’s central train station to a regional Malpensa Express to get to the airport.
-That said, since you certainly didn’t have a car in the pedestrian-only city of Venice and won’t need one now that you are flying out of Malpensa, it is much less complicated to travel the 227.4 miles (366 km) by train than by car.
+The train will be your best option for this route, especially considering that you are coming from Venice, which is a pedestrian-only city.
+It is much less complicated to travel the 227.4 miles (366 km) by train than by car.

 Frequent Trains from Venice to Milan Malpensa Airport

-There are more than 30 trains which run from Venice’s Santa Lucia station to Milan Malpensa daily, some of which include direct high-speed AV trains to the Milano Centrale station.
-Here you change to the regional Malpensa Express for the final 50 minutes to the airport.
+There are more than 30 trains that run from Venice’s Santa Lucia station to Milan Malpensa daily, some of which include direct high-speed AV trains to the Milano Centrale station.
+Here you change onto the regional Malpensa Express for the final 50 minutes ride to the airport.

-The fastest trains run about 3 hours and 45 minutes, and the slower routes - with an additional change at either the Venezia Mestre or the Milano Nord Cadorna stations - take a bit more than four hours to make the trip.
-Tickets for the whole journey began at $36.
+The fastest trains run about 3 hours and 45 minutes, and the slower routes, with an additional change at either the Venezia Mestre or the Milano Nord Cadorna station, takes a bit over four hours to make the trip.
+Tickets for the whole journey begin at $36.

-Be aware that weekends and holidays may mean less frequent trains and longer travel times.
+Be aware that weekends and holidays may mean less frequent train departures and longer travel times.